netscaler/ansible-collection-netscaleradc/issues.md

 ## netscaler cs action

 *  "targetvserver".
 Requires sslvpn feature which is unavailable in CPX
+*  "targetvserverexpr" does not work under CPX 11.1

 ### Read write options missing from module arguments